A powerful, flexible, and developer-friendly content management system that prioritizes customization and scalability.

 Core Features:

-• Granular Access Control: Offers extremely granular control over user permissions at the document and field level.
+• Granular Access Control: Provides extremely granular access control over admin panel and API operations.

 Use Cases: